SEED-platform/seed/docs/source/kubernetes_deployment.rst

 .. _docs: https://kubernetes.io/docs/reference/kubectl/cheatsheet/

-.. note:: Those unfamiliar with CLI's have a number of GUI applications that you are able to deploy on your stack to abstract this away.
-One of which is kubernetes native called `Dashboard UI`_
+.. note:: For those unfamiliar with CLIs, there are a number of GUI applications that are able to deploy on your stack with ease.
+One of which is Kubernetes native application called `Dashboard UI`_

 .. _here: https://kubernetes.io/docs/tasks/tools/
 .. _Dashboard UI: https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/